adedomin/CSC450-project-proposal/final/final.md

 The modern web and service oriented architectures are built on the transactions of structured documents like JSON.
 Currently, shells do not offer performant or efficient ways of handling these data structures.
 For instance, every time one would need to pull a value from a json object, it would have to be parsed by a shell tool like jq, each time.
-However many other scripting languages like python, perl and javascript offer such facilities For the shell to have utility in a modern cloud oriented future, it should be built to natively handle this data.
+Many other scripting languages like python, perl and javascript offer such facilities; thus it should be expected that a shell should have the feature as well.
+For the shell to have utility in a modern cloud oriented future, it should be able to handle this data in a natural and clean way.

 2.1.
 Other Attempts
 -------------------